 |Alma Mater:||Indiana Wesleyan University|

-Jennifer Teague was named the third Columbia softball coach in program history in July of 2014.
-She was the former head coach at the University of Buffalo and assistant coach at Michigan State.
+Jennifer Teague is in her fourth season as head coach of the Columbia softball program.
+She was named the third head coach in program history in July of 2014.
+Teague was the former head coach at the University of Buffalo and assistant coach at Michigan State.

-In 2016, Teague helped coach the Lions to a 16-32 overall record and a 7-13 Ivy League mark while setting a single-season program record with 33 home runs.
-The second-year head coach also saw a pair of honorable mention All-Ivy League accolades as Taylor Troutt and Krystin Wong both earned the nod.
+In 2016, Teague helped coach the Lions to a 16-32 overall record and a 7-13 Ivy League mark.
+Columbia set what was then a single-season program record with 33 home runs.
+Teague also saw a pair of honorable mention All-Ivy League accolades as Taylor Troutt and Krystin Wong both earned the nod.

 For Troutt, the award marked the second-straight year for the sophomore who set Columbia's single-season records in slugging percentage (.669), total bases (93), home runs (10), and RBI (36) while leading the team with a .366 batting average in 2016.

 Wong earned her first career postseason honor after finishing her rookie campaign with a .304 batting average and a .522 slugging percentage after hitting a double, three home runs and five RBI while working four walks for a .360 on-base percentage in Ivy League play.

 In her first year as the head coach of Columbia, Teague led the Lions to a 16-28 record, including a 7-13 Ivy League mark, and saw four members of the squad recognized as members of the All-Ivy League squad.

 Alix Cook picked up her third career all-conference nod with a first-team honor after hitting .315 in 20 games during Ivy League play, leading the team with 23 hits and 11 runs while adding four doubles.
 Shelby Unger and Tonia Wu picked up second team accolades for the Lions while then-first-year Taylor Troutt earned a spot on the All-Ivy honorable mention.